w3c/compute-pressure/README.md

 2. **Aggregation** - Normalized per-core information is aggregated into one overall number.

-3. **Bucketing** - Each application (origin) must declare a few buckets (ranges of values between 0.0 and 1.0) that it is interested in.
-The application only gets to learn which bucket contains each aggregated number.
+3. **Quantization** (a.k.a. bucketing) - Each application (origin) must declare a small number of value ranges (buckets) where it wants to behave differently.
+The application doesn't receive the exact aggregation results, and instead only gets to learn the range (bucket) that each aggregated number falls within to.

-4. **Quantization** - The values returned provide enough information for the application to determine how resource usage changed relative to the defined buckets.

-5. **Rate-limiting** - The user agent notifies the application of changes in the information it can learn (buckets that each aggregated number).
+4. **Rate-limiting** - The user agent notifies the application of changes in the information it can learn (buckets that each aggregated number).
 Change notifications are rate-limited.